Gary Grant (serial killer)

-Gary Gene Grant (born June 29, 1951) is an American serial killer who raped and murdered four young people in Renton, Washington between 1969 and 1971.
+Gary Gene Grant (born June 29, 1951) is an American serial killer who raped and murdered four young people in Renton, Washington, between 1969 and 1971.
 At the time of the killings, he was only 18 years old, with three of his victims being children under the age of 17.
 On August 25, 1971, Grant was convicted of murder and sentenced to life imprisonment.
 He denied his guilt in the crimes, claiming that he is insane.

 Biography

-Gary Grant was born on June 29, 1951 in Renton, spending his childhood and adolescence in poverty.
+Gary Grant was born on June 29, 1951, in Renton, spending his childhood and adolescence in poverty.
 His parents were engaged in low-skilled labor, had financial difficulties and lived in a trailer park on the city's outskirts.
 Gary's mother was an alcoholic, and due to this, the young man often had to watch his parents fight.
 In his teenage years, he was often mentally overstrained and stressed out, losing all interest in education and avoiding school altogether.
 He dropped out of school in the mid-1960s.
 Near the end of the decade, he signed up for the Army and was assigned to the Navy.
 At the very beginning of his service, however, he was bullied by other marines, developing signs of mental illness.
 He refused further service, citing health reasons, and was dismissed from the Army a few months later.
 Following this, Grant returned to Renton, where a wave of murders soon started.

 Murders

 On the evening of December 15, 1969, Grant attacked 19-year-old Carol Adele Erickson, who was heading home from the Renton Municipal Library along a dirt road running parallel to the Cedar River.
 During the attack, Gary stabbed the girl with a knife and then dragged her body into nearby bushes, where he had sex with her corpse.
 After he was finished, Gary physically abused the corpse, leaving lacerations on Erickson's neck.
-On September 1970, in the middle of the day, Grant attacked 17-year-old Joanne Mary Zulauf.
+In September 1970, in the middle of the day, Grant attacked 17-year-old Joanne Mary Zulauf.
 He hit her on the head with a stone, and then dragged her into the woods, where he raped and strangled her.
 Her nude body was found on September 22.
 Four days after the murder, Grant gave his girlfriend a wristwatch he had pocketed from the body as a gift for her birthday.

 On April 20, 1971, Grant committed his final murders.
 While passing by a house, he saw two 6-year-old boys, Scott Andrews and Bradley Lyons, playing outside.
 He threatened the boys with a knife and took them into the woods about two kilometers away from the Bradleys' residence.
 He beat the children up and then stabbed Andrews and strangled Lyons.
 After killing the boys, he covered the bodies with leaves and branches.
 The bodies were found two days later.
 While examining the crime scene, investigators found footprints of the offender's tennis shoes, of which plaster casts were taken.